 Capital allowance basics

 Depreciation is not allowable as a deduction from the profits for tax purposes.
 Instead capital allowances allow tax relief for expenditure on plant and machinery.
 For further details of capital allowances see Out-Law guide to Capital Allowances for property transactions.

 Relief is usually given at the rate of 18% per annum on a declining balance basis.

-100% first year allowances are available for certain environmentally beneficial technologies which qualify for enhanced capital allowances (ECAs).
+100% first year allowances are available for certain energy saving or environmentally beneficial technologies which qualify for enhanced capital allowances (ECAs).

 Plant and machinery which is designated as an integral feature only qualifies for allowances at 8% unless it qualifies for ECAs.
 The list of integral features is: